NH Corn Mazes to Get Lost in This Fall

 69 Portsmouth Ave., Stratham

 Visitors are invited to explore over 6 acres of 12-foot-high twists and turns at Scamman Farm.
 Each year there is a new game within the maze to add to the fun and encourage mazegoers to cover all of the possible paths.
-If you’re in the mood to be spooked, then don’t miss special Night Mazes on October 9, 16, 23 and 30.
+If you’re in the mood to be spooked, then don’t miss special Night Mazes throughout October.

 141 River Rd., Plainfield

 Puns aside, each year’s maze at Riverview Farm is its own work of art.
 It is fun for all ages because each year there is a new design, theme and story that goes along with the theme with clues and characters.
-This year’s maze is in the shape of an apple tree and will take about 20 minutes to go through.
+This year’s maze theme is “Monsters of New England.”

 245 Intervale Road, Gilford